 Board & Leadership Team

-For more information about the DFC’s election process and the roles and responsibilities of its Board and Leadership Team, please read our FAQs and explore our Resources section, including the Co-operative Corporate Governance Code (Co-ops UK, 2019).
+For more information about the DFC’s governance, including its election process and the roles and responsibilities of its Board and Leadership Team, please read our FAQs and explore our Resources section, including the Co-operative Corporate Governance Code (Co-ops UK, 2019).

-Emily joined the Documentary Film Council in February 2023 to project manage the set-up of the organisation and is currently the DFC Operations Manager and Joint Acting CEO.
-She also produces the annual documentary funding awards at The Whickers, a UK-based international fund for emerging talent.
-Emily was previously Film Release Manager at the UK-based distribution company Journeyman Pictures, Production Manager at DocHouse and was part of the small team that opened the UK’s first documentary dedicated cinema, Bertha DocHouse.
-She has also worked with numerous UK film festivals.
+Emily joined the Documentary Film Council in February 2023 to project manage the launch of the organisation.
+Before joining the DFC, she produced the annual documentary funding awards at The Whickers, a UK-based international fund for emerging directors.
+Prior to that Emily was Film Release Manager at Journeyman Pictures, a global documentary distributor and sales agent and Production Manager at DocHouse, where she was part of the small team that opened the UK’s first documentary dedicated cinema, Bertha DocHouse.

 With years of experience in narrative and documentary production in France, Flore joined the core team at Scottish Documentary Institute (SDI) in 2010 to manage the Institute’s various training initiatives and industry events, including the Edinburgh Pitch and the short documentary training programme Bridging the Gap.
 Flore was appointed Managing Director of SDI in September 2022.